-Japan Securities Dealers Association (JSDA) is an association functioning as a self-regulatory organization (SRO) and as an interlocutor for the securities industry.
-Its legal status is a Financial Instruments Firms Association authorized by the Prime Minister pursuant to Article 67-2, Paragraph 2 of the Financial Instruments and Exchange Act (FIEA).
-Today JSDA comprises about 500 members consisting of securities firms and other financial institutions operating securities businesses in Japan.
+The Japan Securities Dealers Association (JSDA) is an association functioning as a self-regulatory organization (SRO) and as an interlocutor for the securities industry.
+Its legal status is as a Financial Instruments Firms Association authorized by the Prime Minister, pursuant to Article 67-2, Paragraph 2, of the Financial Instruments and Exchange Act (FIEA).
+Today JSDA comprises about 500 members consisting of securities firms, banks, and other financial institutions operating securities businesses in Japan.

-As a fully empowered SRO, JSDA extensively regulates market intermediaries.
-Its self-regulatory functions encompass rule-making, enforcement, inspection, disciplinary actions, accreditation of sales representatives, and dispute mediation.
+As a fully empowered SRO, the JSDA extensively regulates market intermediaries.
+Its self-regulatory functions encompass rulemaking, enforcement, inspection, disciplinary action, accreditation of sales representatives, and dispute mediation.

-JSDA also provides vehicles for policy dialogue among the industry, the government and other related parties, conducts and promotes investor education, and implements studies for further activating the market.
+The JSDA also provides vehicles for policy dialogue among the industry, the government, and other related parties; conducts and promotes investor education; and implements studies to further activate the market.